Shad0wCrux/CS-Education/README.md

 * [Computer Science Open Educational Resources](http://iiscs.wssu.edu/drupal/csoer) - Very large collection of collections.
 Can search based on level (high school, college, etc) and CS topic (A-star searching or Data Structures, etc)
 * [CS Teacher Association](http://csta.acm.org/WebRepository/WebRepository.html) - Dedicated to teaching Computer Science topics for grades K-12.
 Membership needed for full range of articles.
 * [Peer Instruction 4 CS](http://www.peerinstruction4cs.org) - A site with curriculum for CS educators focusing on the peer instruction method of teaching.
 * [The Manuscripts of Edsger Dijkstra](http://www.cs.utexas.edu/users/EWD/welcome.html) - A collection of Dijkstra's writings as well as a few videos/lectures.
 Recommend EWD215, 498, and 1304.

 ### Interesting CS Articles
 * [Top 10 Myths about teaching CS](http://cacm.acm.org/blogs/blog-cacm/189498-top-10-myths-about-teaching-computer-science/fulltext)- Self-explanatory.
-Article introduces EngageCSEdu and a few others
+Article introduces EngageCSEdu and a few others.

+### Videos/Movies
+* [Denken Als Discipline](http://www.cs.utexas.edu/users/EWD/video-audio/NoorderlichtVideo.html) - Discipline in Thought - 30 minute interview with Dijkstra mainly on how he thinks about problems and what he's accomplished.
+Found on Youtube or with the "Manuscripts".